 This course is mandatory for all staff with an active IT account.
-The course provides staff with an understanding of the Data Protect Act, the principles that underpin it and the responsibilities that staff have to ensure that any personal data is handled in accordance with the law.
+The course provides staff with an understanding of the Data Protection Act, the principles that underpin it and the responsibilities that staff have to ensure that any person identifying data is handled in accordance with the law.

 - Information handling tool

 This enabling tool is intended as a resource for all staff who handle information at the University whether in digital or paper format.
 The tool will help you determine the best means for sharing, storing or deleting/destroying information.

 Information is vital to us in our work at the University.
 Whether we work in administrative, teaching, research or income-generating roles, we are all responsible for protecting the information that we use in our work.
 This introductory level online course, comprises 7 units plus a self-audit worksheet.

 Please check with your line manager as training may be mandatory in your area of work for your role.